Key Takeaways

 My Verdict (9/10)

-If you want one sentence: this is a hydrating gel that doesn't feel heavy.
-It gives me that "plump, comfortable" skin feeling without leaving an oily film.
-I dock one point because it contains fragrance, and fragrance can be a dealbreaker for some sensitive skins.
+One sentence: this is a hydrating gel that doesn't feel heavy.
+It gives me that plump, comfortable skin feeling without leaving an oily film.
+I dock one point because it contains fragrance, which can be a dealbreaker for reactive skin.

 What I Like

-• High hydration without heaviness (huge in humidity)
+- High hydration without heaviness — huge when you're in humidity

-• Dries down nicely for sunscreen + makeup
+- Dries down clean for sunscreen and makeup

 What I Don't Like

-• If you're very dry, you might want the richer Water Bank versions instead
+- If you're very dry, you'll probably want the richer Water Bank variants

 What it feels like on oily skin (in real heat)

 The texture is a light gel that melts fast.
-It feels fresh going on, and then it settles into a hydrated finish that doesn't feel sticky.
-On days when I'm in and out of air-con (hello, dehydration), it helps my skin feel balanced instead of tight.
+It feels fresh going on, then settles into a hydrated finish that isn't sticky.
+On days when I'm in and out of air-con (the worst for dehydration), it keeps my skin feeling balanced instead of tight and parched.

 My quick "humidity test"

 I judge moisturizers by what happens after 2–3 hours, not the first 10 minutes.
-With this one, my skin still feels hydrated but I don't get that thick layer sitting on top.
-I still blot my T-zone sometimes because I'm oily, but it's not the moisturizer turning me shiny.
+With this one, my skin still feels hydrated but there's no thick layer sitting on top.
+I still blot my T-zone sometimes — because I'm oily, not because the moisturizer is causing it.

 What "Blue Hyaluronic" means (and what I care about)

-LANEIGE calls it "Blue Hyaluronic Acid" and talks about fermentation and micro-sizing.
-Here's how I interpret it in real life: it's a hyaluronic-based hydration system in a well-made gel texture.
-The result is what matters to me: it hydrates fast, it layers well, and it doesn't feel heavy.
+LANEIGE calls it "Blue Hyaluronic Acid" — they talk about fermentation and micro-sizing.
+In real life, what I care about is this: it's a hyaluronic-based hydration system in a well-made gel texture.
+It hydrates fast, layers well, and doesn't feel heavy.
+That's the part that matters on oily skin in heat.

-If you want the deeper explainer on HA (and how to actually get results from it), read: how to use hyaluronic acid and is hyaluronic acid good for oily skin?
+If you want the deeper picture on how HA actually works and how to use it right, I cover that in how to use hyaluronic acid and is hyaluronic acid good for oily skin?

 Ingredients that matter (simple version)

-This formula is built like a classic modern gel moisturizer: humectants to pull in water + lightweight softening ingredients so it doesn't feel tight.
-That's why it can feel hydrated but still breathable.
+This formula is built like a modern gel moisturizer: humectants to draw in water, plus lightweight softeners so it doesn't feel tight or film-y after it sets.
+That's the balance that lets it feel hydrated but still breathable.

-• Comfort factors: The gel texture is designed to feel cooling and calm on application.
+- Gel texture: designed to feel cooling and calm on application, fast-absorbing.

 How I use it (oily skin, high humidity)

-My rule is: thin layers win.
+My rule: thin layers win.
 This moisturizer works best when you don't over-apply it.

-1. Apply on slightly damp skin (after cleansing or after a light watery layer).
+- Apply on slightly damp skin — after cleansing or after a light watery layer.

-3. Wait 60–90 seconds before sunscreen.
-This helps reduce pilling.
+- Wait 60–90 seconds before sunscreen — this helps a lot with pilling.

-4. On extra-dehydrated days, I'll pair it with a hydrating serum first (see below), but I keep everything thin.
+- On extra-dehydrated days I'll pair it with a hydrating serum underneath, but I keep everything thin.

-If you want a serum pairing that feels light but hydrating, my review of the Innisfree Green Tea Seed Hyaluronic Serum is a good place to start.
+If you want a serum pairing that stays light, my review of the Innisfree Green Tea Seed Hyaluronic Serum is a good starting point — it layers well with this gel without feeling heavy.

 Gel vs Gel-Cream vs the other Water Bank variants

-The Water Bank Blue Hyaluronic line has a few textures, and choosing the right one is basically about how oily you are and how much barrier support you need.
+The Water Bank Blue Hyaluronic line has a few textures.
+Choosing the right one comes down to how oily you are and how much barrier support you need.

 Gel vs Gel-Cream: who should pick which one?

-If you're truly oily and you live in heat or humidity, the Gel is usually the better daily choice because it feels lighter and sits better under makeup.
-If you're more combination (oily T-zone but normal cheeks), or you're using actives that make you dry, the Gel-Cream can feel more comfortable without jumping to a heavy cream.
+If you're truly oily and you live in heat or humidity, the Gel is usually the better daily choice — it sits lighter and behaves better under makeup.
+If you're more combination (oily T-zone, normal cheeks), or you're using actives that dry you out, the Gel-Cream gives more comfort without jumping to a heavy cream.

 I wrote a dedicated review of the Gel-Cream here: LANEIGE Water Bank Blue Hyaluronic Gel-Cream review.
-If you're unsure which one you are, start there.
+If you're unsure which one suits you, start there.

 Does it work under sunscreen and makeup?

 On my skin, yes.
-The finish is hydrated but not greasy, and it doesn't feel waxy.
-The key is using a small amount and giving it a minute to set.
-If you pile on multiple thick layers (serum + gel + heavy sunscreen + primer), anything can pill.
+The finish is hydrated but not greasy, and it doesn't feel waxy underneath other products.
+The key is using a small amount and giving it a full minute to set.
+If you pile on thick layers back-to-back, anything can pill — that's a layering issue, not a formula issue.

 Who I think will love this

-• Oily or combination skin that still gets dehydrated
+- Oily or combination skin that still gets dehydrated — the "tight and shiny at the same time" feeling

-• Anyone who wants a moisturizer that feels light but effective
+- Anyone who wants hydration that feels light and effective, not heavy

-• People who wear sunscreen and base makeup and hate thick skincare underneath
+- People who wear sunscreen and base makeup and need skincare that doesn't fight it

 Who should skip it

-• If you have very dry skin and need a richer, more sealing texture
+- If you have very dry skin and need something richer and more sealing

 Final rating: 9/10

-This is one of those moisturizers I reach for when I want my skin to feel hydrated and calm, but I don't want a heavy finish.
-It's not perfect for everyone (fragrance!), but for oily skin in humidity, it's genuinely a strong daily option.
+This is one of those moisturizers I reach for when I want my skin to feel hydrated and calm without a heavy finish.
+It's not perfect for everyone — fragrance is the real caveat — but for oily skin in humidity, it's genuinely one of the stronger daily options I've tested.

 Maddie is here to share beauty knowledge and help you build a routine that works in real life.
 Love ya.

-If you're building a complete LANEIGE hydration routine, also check out my LANEIGE Bouncy & Firm Eye Sleeping Mask review for overnight under-eye hydration that complements this gel moisturizer perfectly.
+If you're building a LANEIGE hydration routine, also check out my LANEIGE Bouncy & Firm Eye Sleeping Mask review — great for overnight under-eye hydration that pairs well with this gel.

 Frequently Asked Questions